 Similarly, if you have a credit limit of $2,000 between two credit cards ($1,000 each), and you owe $600 on just one of those cards, your credit utilization ratio is still 30 percent.
 But if you then choose to close the card that has a zero balance because you don't use it, now all of a sudden your credit utilization jumps up to 60 percent, which can drop your credit score.

-Longevity of accounts shows lenders that you're a trustworthy borrower.
+The longevity of accounts shows lenders that you're a trustworthy borrower.
 By closing an account, you lower your overall credit availability, which in turn impacts your credit score.

 You Filed for Bankruptcy.

-As you can imagine, a major financial event, like a bankruptcy, can have a significant impact on your credit score.
+As you can imagine, a major financial event, like bankruptcy, can have a significant impact on your credit score.
 That's why bankruptcy is seen as an absolute last resort and should only be considered by borrowers who have no means for paying the debts they owe.

 Many people are surprised by just how much their credit score is affected when they successfully file for bankruptcy.
 Bankruptcies in Canada can stay on your credit report for up to six to seven years, depending on the credit reporting agency.
 And if you file for bankruptcy a second time, it can stay on your credit report for up to fourteen years.